-What if I have a long-term medical condition?
+14. What if you have a long-term Medical Condition

-What if I don't want to share my information?
+15. What if you don’t want to Share your Information

 All our patients, no matter what their age, can say that they don’t want to share their information.
 If you’re under 16 this is something which your parents or adults with parental responsibility will have to decide.
 They can get more information from a member of staff at the surgery, who can also explain what this means to you.